-Late 2016 saw an epic rise in the volume of distributed denial of service (DDoS) attacks targeting the DNS.
+Distributed denial of service (DDoS) attacks targeting the DNS increase in volume every year.
 The DNS is a mission critical network service and organizations, particularly service providers, cannot afford to have their customers down or their internet servers unavailable.
 The impact of today’s DNS DDoS attacks includes lost revenues, lost customers and brand damage.
 Defending against DDoS attacks that target the DNS requires a highly available, attack-resistance DNS infrastructure.

 Types of DNS DDoS Attacks

 There are many different types of DNS DDoS attacks, but the most common that are specific to the DNS include:

 - Direct floods

 This type of attack occurs when a large number of bots make more requests of the DNS server than it can handle.
 This causes the DNS server to drop inbound DNS requests (in the case of UDP), or refuse to establish new connections (in the case of TCP), thus achieving a denial-of-service condition for legitimate users.

 Reflected, Amplified Floods

 Reflected floods send specially crafted queries to other DNS servers on the internet with a victim’s spoofed source IP address.
 The victim receives a barrage of query responses that can overwhelm the server.
 In the case of a reflected, amplified flood, the queries are crafted so that the response is much larger then the query, resulting in a torrent of large DNS responses being sent to the victim, usually with the goal of consuming available network bandwidth and making the victim unreachable.